The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 As/if not more interesting than the protag.

 Carolyn Wylder, (Aunjanue Ellis-Taylor) is a highly skilled, highly ethical attorney with designs on a judge’s bench.
-Sandy Stanton, (Adelaide Clemens) is a career hustler and grifter who just wants to roll the monied-up moron who is chasing her.
+Sandy Stanton, (Adelaide Clemens) is a career hustler and grifter who just wants to roll the monied-up moron who chases her.
 Maureen Downey, (Marin Ireland) is a gung-ho cop with a secret.
-All three have ambitions, agendas, and agency completely independent of the protagonist.
+All three have ambitions, agendas, and agency, (the word's importance justifies repeated use) completely independent of the protagonist.
 Each are the heroes of their own stories.

 Wome are baddies, too

 In his most commercial film, Gloria, writer/director John Cassavettes cast his real-life wife, Gina Rowlands as the titular character, a former mob mistress trying to protect a boy after his family has been executed by the mob.
 Rolands plays the part with an out-of-date hairstyle and lines on her face.
-And an attitude that never lets you forget who is the focus of this film.
+She also exudes an attitude that never lets you forget who is the focus of this film.

 No one's mother.

-See, Gloria is on the downhill of a lifetime of bad choices.
+See, Gloria is on the downhill after a long-misspent youth.
 She has no desire to be a protector.
 She doesn’t even like the kid.
 All Gloria wants is to drink away her remaining years in peace and relative comfort.

 Then she has an epiphany of relevance, if not relation.
 The mob is ready to kill a child.
-The child who cannot testify to anything.
-The child how can't identify anyone.
-There's no money, no consequences, no grievances—it's just an exercise in fear and power.
-Just a child.
+A child who cannot testify to anything.
+A child who can't identify anyone.
+There's no money, no consequences, no grievances—it's just an exercise in fear and power—just street 'cred.

-People Gloria knows are prepared to throw him away, just like her former lover, the mob boss threw her away.
-She and Phil, (the kid) are both disposable.
+People that Gloria knows are prepared to throw him away, just like her former lover, the mob boss threw her away.
+She and the kid, (John Adames) are both disposable.
 It may read simple but the revelation hits her like a bullet.

 Gloria takes responsibility for Phil, and herself and fights for them both to survive.
 How important is this movie?
 It’s been remade, (in one form or another) three times.